How do I get Peacock for 2.99 a month?

 What is Peacock Premium?

-Peacock Premium is a subscription plan offered Peacock that provides access to a vast selection of content, including popular TV shows, movies, live sports, and exclusive Peacock Originals.
-With Peacock Premium, you can enjoy an ad-supported streaming experience, meaning you’ll have access to all the great content Peacock has to offer, with occasional ads.
+Peacock Premium is a subscription plan offered Peacock that provides access to a vast selection of content, including popular TV shows, movies, live sports, news, and exclusive Peacock Originals.
+With Peacock Premium, you can enjoy an ad-supported streaming experience, meaning you’ll have limited commercial interruptions while enjoying your favorite shows and movies.

 How can I get Peacock Premium for $2.99 a month?